Zhong-Lab-UCSD/HiFislides/README.md

 1208	16960	53394	10	piR-hsa-2229595
 ```

-We perform the same aggregation method as above for transcripts.
+Next, we perform the same aggregation method as above for transcripts.

 ```
 for i in tRNA piRNA miRNA circRNA; do